Eltik/Puppeteer-Bypass/README.md

 3. If necessary, download [Google Chrome](https://www.google.com/chrome/) (this version uses Chromium which comes with Google Chrome, but you can create a pull request/fork to use Firefox/Edge).
 4. To test out the project, run `npm run test` to send a request to [JustLightNovels](https://www.justlightnovels.com/) which as of now (2/17/2023) has CloudFlare's "Under Attack Mode" on.<br />

 For installing this on Linux, make sure you have Chromium and VNC/xorg installed.
 The reason for this is that this bypass will NOT work with a proper window/GUI application installed.
 The below will show you how to install VNC server for Linux specifically as that's what I used to get this working on my VPS.
-You can follow [this tutorial](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop?tabs=azure-cli) to help install a GUI for Linux.
+You can follow [this tutorial](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop?tabs=azure-cli) to help install a GUI for Linux if you're using Windows.
+The following will show you some basic stuff that I recommend personally for installing a custom GUI.
 ```bash
 # Install Chromium Browser
 sudo apt-get install chromium-browser